deGekata/Hashmap_intr/README.md

-# Here is the optimisation that I applied with help of callgrind and complied Kcachegrind
+# Here is the optimisztion that I applied with help of callgrind and complied Kcachegrind

 note:
   * average count of elements in every bucket is 14 (forced table to have fixed size = 1.4 * 1e5)
-  * Functions (get\remove) were tested on 1.4 * 1e6 amount of elements
+  * Functions (get/remove) were tested on 1.4 * 1e6 amount of elements

-## Here is comparison:
+# Here is comparison:

-* ### No hash optimisation:
+* ## No hash optimization:
+  (gnu hash)
   ```
   __attribute__((noinline)) uint64_t strHashCode(char* str) {
     uint64_t hash = 123456;